dragonfruitnetwork/osu-API/readme.md

 # osu!API
 ### A C# osu!
 API Wrapper

 This is a simple API that provides an Interface for forming the requests for stats and info to the osu! servers.
-Models are also provided for easy Serialisation
+Models are also provided for easy Serialisation and accuracy calculators for osu! and osu!Taiko provided as a nice addon

 ## Usage